for-giobbe/BASE/tutorial_4.md

 dNdS values are identical across the two branches when the general model was the best fit for that OG, reflecting similar selective regimes across the two clades.
 On the contrary, some OGs have the alternative model as the betst-fit and thus theyr genes have undergone differential selective regimes across the two clades.
-This outcome can allready be observed from the LRT results, but to understand the actual difference between branches, one has to extract and compare the relative metrics.
+This outcome can already be observed from the LRT results, but to understand the actual difference between branches, one has to extract and compare the relative metrics.

 All this example has been carried out using the clade tagging functionality, but all this can be done using the  branch tagging: